Addiction can be intolerable, but it is about pain. Recovery is possible.

 Every addiction starts with pain and ends with pain – Eckhart Tolle

-Addiction occurs when an individual no longer has control of using substances or an activity.
-They may use the substance or behaviour compulsively and to excess.
+Addiction occurs when an individual no longer has control of using substances or participating in an activity.
+You may use the substance or behaviour compulsively and to excess.

 Frequently, it is caused by a need to escape emotional difficulties or upsetting situations.
-Alcohol and drug addictions can cause profound suffering.
-This may not only affect the addicted person but also their family and friends.
+Alcohol, drug and behavioural problems can cause profound suffering.
+This affects you, as the person addicted, but also your family and friends.